bballboy8/bungalow-be/README.md

 2. **PyCharm Installed**:
    - Download and install **PyCharm** from [JetBrains](https://www.jetbrains.com/pycharm/download/).
    - PyCharm provides a built-in terminal that allows you to run bash scripts.

+3. **GitBash Installed**:
+   - Download and install **GitBash** from [Git](https://git-scm.com/downloads).
+   - It allows to run bash scripts.

+4. **Valid Parmeters**:
+   - Ensure that the parameters in the `parameters.txt` file are valid and correctly formatted.
+   - The parameters include the start and end dates, latitude, longitude, range, and output directory for the generated catalogs.
+   - Ensure that Output directory is valid and accessible.

 ## Steps to Run the Setup Script in PyCharm